MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-launch.md

 #ms.custom: ""
 ---

-# Launch the Administration CLI used to manage the operationalization configuration for Machine Learning Server
+# Launch the Admin CLI to manage the operationalization configuration for Machine Learning Server

 **Applies to:  Machine Learning Server, Microsoft R Server**